Vacation Bible School is open to students who are age 3 years old (and potty trained) by May 31st - students who just finished 6th grade.

 We encourage all households connected to St Paul's to develop practices of faith at home, or any place outside the church building.
 Prayer, anytime, anywhere.
 Reading & studying the Bible themselves or with others.
 Serving our neighbors.

 One of the great tools we have found and like to share is Faith 5.
 This is just one way to think of daily family faith building time, that also reminds families to connect with each other as we spend time with God.
 Jesus reminds us that loving God is tied to loving others.
 Luther taught that every home is a church, every family a congregation.
-Visit here www.faith5.org for more information, or here, or ask Pastor Craig at St Paul's.
+Visit here www.faith5.org for more information or here.

 Rev. Rich Melheim, once asked his friend and mentor Dr. Tony Compolo a question: "What's the healthiest thing a kid can say?"
 The sociologist from Eastern College answered: "We always do it this way in my home."